themesberg/flowbite-svelte/src/routes/docs/components/speed-dial.md

 ---
 layout: componentLayout
 title: Svelte Speed Dial - Flowbite
-breadcrumb_title: Speed Dial
+breadcrumb_title: Svelte Speed Dial
+component_title: Speed Dial
 dir: Components
 description: The speed dial component can be used as a quick way to show a list of action buttons to a user when hovering or clicking on the main trigger element.
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A, Alert } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A, Alert } from '$lib'
   import { props as items1 } from '../../props/SpeedDial.json'
   import { props as items2 } from '../../props/SpeedDialButton.json'